Asynchronous, Option-Based Multi-Agent Policy Gradient: A Conditional Reasoning Approach: Experimental Results

-\textbf{Comparison with a state-of-the-art method.} To show the effectiveness of our method is not only stemmed from running complete options but also the method itself, we present Table.~\ref{tab:sota table}, which summarizes the results of final policy trained by ours and a state-of-the-art method ``Mac-DQN'' \cite{pmlr-v100-xiao20a}, in terms of its peak performance and sample efficiency.
-It indicates that despite both methods use ``true'' asynchronous option without any forced synchronization, ours still achieves not only a comparable level of peak performance, but also much better sample efficiency than ``Mac-DQN'' on both tasks (around 3 to 8 times faster).
+To show the effectiveness of our method is not only stemmed from running complete options but also the method itself, we present Table.~\ref{tab:sota table}, which summarizes the results of final policy trained by ours and a state-of-the-art method ``Mac-DQN'' \cite{pmlr-v100-xiao20a}, in terms of its peak performance and sample efficiency.
+For both methods, we use mean reward as a consistent performance criteria.
+It indicates that despite both methods use ``true'' asynchronous option without any forced synchronization, ours still achieves not only a comparable level of peak performance, but also much better sample efficiency than ``Mac-DQN'' on both tasks (3$\sim$8x faster).